-(a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses).

-(2) It includes such benefits even when they are:

-(i) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and
+- (a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses). - (2) It includes such benefits even when they are: - (i) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and - (ii) Conditioned on participation in work experience or community service (or any other work activity under 261.30 of this chapter).

+&lt;sup>1 Text of 45 CFR 260.31 follows.
-(ii) Conditioned on participation in work experience or community service (or any other work activity under 261.30 of this chapter).
-(3) Except where excluded under paragraph (b) of this section, it also includes supportive services such as transportation and child care provided to families who are not employed.

-(b) [The definition of "assistance"] excludes: (1) Nonrecurrent, short-term benefits that:

-(i) Are designed to deal with a specific crisis situation or episode of need;

-(ii) Are not intended to meet recurrent or ongoing needs; and

-(iii) Will not extend beyond four months.

-(2) Work subsidies (i.e., payments to employers or third parties to help cover the costs of employee wages, benefits, supervision, and training); (3) Supportive services such as child care and transportation provided to families who are employed;
+- (3) Except where excluded under paragraph - (b) of this section, it also includes supportive services such as transportation and child care provided to families who are not employed. - (b) [The definition of "assistance"] excludes: (1) Nonrecurrent, short-term benefits that: - (i) Are designed to deal with a specific crisis situation or episode of need; - (ii) Are not intended to meet recurrent or ongoing needs; and - (iii) Will not extend beyond four months. - (2) Work subsidies (i.e., payments to employers or third parties to help cover the costs of employee wages, benefits, supervision, and training);

-(4) Refundable earned income tax credits;

-(5) Contributions to, and distributions from, Individual Development Accounts;

-(6) Services such as counseling, case management, peer support, child care information and referral, transitional services, job retention, job advancement, and other employment-related services that do not provide basic income support; and

-(7) Transportation benefits provided under a Job Access or Reverse Commute project, pursuant to section 404(k) of [the Social Security] Act, to an individual who is not otherwise receiving assistance.
+- (3) Supportive services such as child care and transportation provided to families who are employed; - (4) Refundable earned income tax credits; - (5) Contributions to, and distributions from, Individual Development Accounts; - (6) Services such as counseling, case management, peer support, child care information and referral, transitional services, job retention, job advancement, and other employment-related services that do not provide basic income support; and - (7) Transportation benefits provided under a Job Access or Reverse Commute project, pursuant to section 404(k) of [the Social Security] Act, to an individual who is not otherwise receiving assistance.

-EXHIBIT 6-2: ANNUAL INCOME EXCLUSIONS 24 CFR 5.60(c) Annual income does not (iii) Amounts received by a participant in other include the following: publicly assisted programs which are specifically for or in reimbursement of out-of-(1) Income from employment of children pocket expenses incurred (special equipment, (including foster children) under the age of 18 clothing, transportation, child care, etc.) and vears; which are made solely to allow participation in (2) Payments received for the care of foster a specific program; children or foster adults (usually persons with (iv) Amounts received under a resident service disabilities, unrelated to the tenant family, who stipend.
-A resident service stipend is a modest are unable to live alone): amount (not to exceed \$200 per month) (3) Lump-sum additions to family assets, such received by a resident for performing a service as inheritances, insurance payments (including for the HACB or owner, on a part-time basis, payments under health and accident insurance that enhances the quality of life in the and worker's compensation), capital gains and development.
-Such services may include, but settlement for personal or property losses are not limited to, fire patrol, hall monitoring, (except as provided in paragraph (b)(5) of this resident lawn maintenance. initiatives section): coordination, and serving as a member of the (4) Amounts received by the family that are HACB's governing board.
-No resident may specifically for, or in reimbursement of, the receive more than one such stipend during the cost of medical expenses for any family same period of time; member: (v) Incremental earnings and benefits resulting (5) Income of a live-in aide, as defined in to any family member from participation in Sec.
-5.403; qualifying State or local employment training programs (including training programs not (6) Subject to paragraph (b)(9) of this section, affiliated with a local government) and the full amount of student financial assistance training of a family member as resident paid directly to the student or to the management staff.
-Amounts excluded by this educational institution; provision must be received under employment (7) The special pay to a family member training programs with clearly defined goals serving in the Armed Forces who is exposed to and objectives, and are excluded only for the hostile fire: period during which the family member (8) (i) Amounts received under training participates in the employment training programs funded by HUD; program; (ii) Amounts received by a person with a (9) Temporary, nonrecurring or sporadic disability that are disregarded for a limited income (including gifts); time for purposes of Supplemental Security (10) Reparation payments paid by a foreign Income eligibility and benefits because they government pursuant to claims filed under the are set aside for use under a Plan to Attain laws of that government by persons who were Self-Sufficiency (PASS); persecuted during the Nazi era;
+EXHIBIT 6-2: ANNUAL INCOME EXCLUSIONS

+- 24 CFR 5.60(c) Annual income does not include the following: - (1) Income from employment of children (including foster children) under the age of 18 years; - (2) Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone); - (3) Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains and settlement for personal or property losses (except as provided in paragraph (b)(5) of this section); - (4) Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - (5) Income of a live-in aide, as defined in Sec.
+5.403; - (6) Subject to paragraph (b)(9) of this section, the full amount of student financial assistance paid directly to the student or to the educational institution; - (7) The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - (8) (i) Amounts received under training programs funded by HUD; - (ii) Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS);